SysKitTeam/docs-point/reporting/audit-reports.md

 ## Site Permissions Changes Report

 This report provides insight into details for any permissions changes on selected site(s).
 * For example, if somebody shared a file or created any kind of sharing link, you can see it here.

 ### Generate Report

-* **Click the Reports button**; it is located on left side of your Syskit Point.
+* **Click the Reports button**; it is located on the left side of your Syskit Point.
 * **Select Audit Logs in the filter**; it can be found in the upper left corner.
 * **Click the Site Permissions Changes report** to generate the report.

 ### Selection & Filters
 After clicking the **Site Permissions Changes Report** tile, a selection step opens where you can: